ajgwords/project-template/README.md

   * Fast dependency resolution
   * Works well with complex C dependencies common in geospatial libraries
   * Works with Jupyter and VS Code as well as others (just choose the correct kernel)
+    * On a Debian test system VS Code found the Pixi kernel automatically.
+On Fedora Sway it was unable to.
+Using `pixi add ipykernel` followed by `python -m ipykernel install --user --name=<your-env-name> --display-name "Pixi (<your-env-name>)"` the issue was fixed.
+The kernel was saved to `Installed kernelspec <your-env-name> in /home/al/.local/share/jupyter/kernels/<your-env-name>`.

 ## uv